 PS5 Backwards Compatibility

-Finally, while we have yet to know if the PS5 will bump up the power of at least some older games played on it, a Series X feature Xbox revealed yesterday, Sony has confirmed that the PS5 will be fully backwards compatible, with the PS4 logic built into the PS5's graphics solution.
+Finally, while we have yet to know if the PS5 will bump up the power of at least some older games played on it (a key feature of the Xbox Series X), Sony has confirmed that the PS5 will be fully backwards compatible with the PS4, as it will have the PS4's logic built into the PS5's graphics solution.
 It will also support the PlayStation VR headset.
-No word yet on if the console will be able to play Playstation games from older generations